How to answer: “What is your salary expectation?”

 When it comes time to attend a job interview, the hiring manager/s will want to understand your salary expectations, so be prepared.
 The good news is that if an employer is asking you this question, either in an interview or afterwards, you are probably one of their preferred candidates.

 So, be ready to discuss your case with conviction.
 For instance, don’t answer with, “I feel like I want $X amount ideally, just because of Y and Z. What do you think?”
-Instead, provide a clear and positive answer, such as, “Based on my research of current typical salaries for this role, along with my expertise, I am looking for $X as the starting salary.
-I believe this is a competitive figure given the responsibilities of the job”.
+Instead, provide a clear and positive answer, such as, “Based on my research of current market salaries and trends from the Hays Salary Guide FY26/27, along with my skills and experience, I am targeting a salary of $X. I believe this reflects the responsibilities of the job and the value I can bring to the role.”.

 It's also perfectly acceptable to provide a salary range when you answer this question.
 However, some people find that providing a salary range is still too vague for them and leads to a low first offer, which can weight salary negotiations.
 If you do elect to provide a salary range, try to make your expectations clear with as small a range as possible.

-It can also be helpful to frame your answer in terms of the value you’d bring to the team.
-Focus on your skills and experience and explain how they could contribute to the organisation’s success.
-This not only shows your enthusiasm for the role, but also helps to justify your salary expectations.
+Framing your answer in terms of value is especially important in a market where employers are balancing budgets carefully.
+Focus on your skills and experience, and explain how they could contribute to the organisation’s success.
+This not only shows your enthusiasm for the role but also helps to justify your salary expectations.

 5. Negotiate